freelawproject/judge-pics/README.md

 1. Add the image file to the `orig` directory.

-    Pictures are given the name of the judge they are of in the form:
+    Pictures are given the name of the judge and are of in the form:

-        $last-$first-$dob.jpeg
+        $last-$first-$suffix-$dob.jpeg

-    So, for example Sonia Sotomayor, born June 25, 1954, would be:
+    Where $dob is only necessary in the case of duplicates.
+So, for example Sonia Sotomayor would be:

-        sotomayor-sonia-1954-06-25.jpeg
+        sotomayor-sonia.jpeg

-    Note that the date is in ISO-8601 format, the name is lowercase, and the extension is jpeg, not jpg.
+    Note that the date is in ISO-8601 format, the name is lowercase, and the extension is `jpeg`, not `jpg`.

+    Some judges may have multiple great portraits.
+For those, place a number after their name such as:

+        sotomayor-sonia-2.jpeg

 1. Regenerate the converted versions by running `convert_images.py` (note that this requires `imagemagick`).